 Pleasanton Cultural Arts Council

-With all of the cutbacks, the arts are always the first to suffer, which is why the Pleasanton Weekly has chosen the Pleasanton Cultural Arts Council as a second tier beneficiary of its 2012 Holiday Fund.
+During the recent recession, the arts were the first to suffer, which is why the Pleasanton Weekly has chosen the Pleasanton Cultural Arts Council as a second tier beneficiary of its 2013 Holiday Fund.
 For more than 35 years, the PCAC has supported the visual, literary and performing arts and arts facilities in Pleasanton, reaching thousands of school-age children with arts education programs, scholarships and funding concert bands in the elementary and high schools.

 Also slated to receive funds in this year's Holiday Fund campaign is REACH, an acronym for Resources Education Activities Community and Housing for special adults of the Tri-Valley.
 Established in 1990 by a group of concerned family members of developmentally disabled who wanted their loved ones to be able to live locally, the group's goal is to provide safe, quality living environments where residents learn self efficiency and live with dignity and respect.